We’ll Help You Navigate NC Traffic Laws

 North Carolina’s DMV is digital.
 So, as soon as you renew your registration, the DMV updates your information.
 Even if you wait until the last minute to renew your registration, your car is safe to drive.

 Distracted Driving Can Lead to Running a Red Light or Stop Sign

-Running a red light/stop sign is the most common traffic violation.
-It involves proceeding through an intersection with a red light.
-Or, you may have failed to come to a complete stop at a designated road sign.
+Running a red light or stop sign is the most common traffic violation.
+It involves proceeding through an intersection with a red light or failing to come to a complete stop at a designated road sign.

 Either of these scenarios counts as a moving violation.
 While a moving violation is a less serious offense than other traffic laws, it still can have serious implications.
 You could face points on your license and a fine.
 Moreover, your insurance company will assess points resulting in an insurance surcharge for up to 3 years.

 Passing a Stopped School Bus

 When you’re driving along and come to a stopped school bus, you must stop too.
 You can continue only if you’re in the opposite lane in a four-lane roadway with a median or turning lane.
 You must remain stopped while the mechanical arm is out and the lights are flashing.

 Passing a stopped school bus is a Class 1 misdemeanor in North Carolina.
 You could face a hefty fine, probation, community service, or driving school.
 If convicted, you’ll also receive five points on your driver’s license and four points on your insurance policy.
 This can increase your insurance premiums by 80% for three years.